fempire/women-tech-speakers-organizers/README.md

 - Topics of Interest- HTML, CSS and preprocessors, Agile
 - Location - Bucharest, Romania, other Romanian cities
 - Languages besides English - Romanian
-- I would like to put together a group of exepienced people that would volunteer to mentor and guide the emergind developers.
+- I would like to put together a group of experienced people that would volunteer to mentor and guide emerging developers.

 ### India